Aflac Frequently Asked Questions

-Q: Who can participate in Aflac insurance?
+Who can participate in Aflac insurance?

-Q: What does Guaranteed Issue mean?
+What does guaranteed issue mean?

-A: Guaranteed Issue for Disability is 60% of your monthly base salary up to $2,500.
+Guaranteed issue (team members hired since last year's open enrollment) for Disability is 60% of your monthly base salary up to $2,500.
 If your annual base salary is less than $50,000, 60% of your monthly base salary will be less than $2,500.

-Q: What are the Guaranteed Issue amounts for Critical Illness?
+What are the Guaranteed Issue amounts for Critical Illness?

 Guaranteed issue amounts are:

-Q: Can I enroll for benefit amounts greater than the Guaranteed Issue amounts?
+Can I enroll for benefit amounts greater than the Guaranteed Issue amounts?

-Q: How does Aflac Short Term Disability work with Riverside benefits?
+How does Aflac Short Term Disability work with Riverside benefits?

 Aflac Short Term Disability will begin to pay after you have been unable to work for 14 continuous days or after you have exhausted your Riverside PTO and EIB leave.
 Aflac will pay for up to 90 days that you are continuously unable to work.
 Company paid Short Term Disability (eligibility varies by facility) pays after you are unable to work for 90 days.
 Company paid Short Term Disability will be reduced by the amount of any Aflac disability payment.
 Please check your leave balances.
 If you are a long-term employee with a large leave bank, you might not benefit from additional Short Term Disability through Aflac.

-Q: How does Aflac Short Term Disability cover pre-existing conditions?
+How does Aflac Short Term Disability cover pre-existing conditions?

 Aflac Short Term Disability will pay 50 percent of your monthly benefit for up to six weeks if you are disabled during the first 12 months of coverage due to a condition you may already have.

-Q: Is pregnancy considered a pre-existing condition?
+Is pregnancy considered a pre-existing condition?

 Pregnancy will be treated as a pre-existing condition if conception occurs before the policy effective date.